Ace the Interview = Find a Job !

-It would, in a perfect world, be much easier if a future employer employed people solely on what they write on a CV or Linkedin profile…It’s EASY to write but much harder to express!
+It would, in a perfect world, be much easier if a future employer employed people solely on what they write on a CV or Linkedin profile.
+Indeed writing about your journey is the easy part, it’s much harder to express.

 Recruiters today though, are more cued in to the “feeling” or impression that you give, right from the outset of the inter-action.
-It starts with the initial e-mail message and then is by what you say and how you act…in other words, you gotta walk the talk…!
+It starts with the initial e-mail message and then is by what you say and how you act.
+In other words, you’ve got to walk the talk!

-So, after coaching many a candidate I thought I’d share 5 stand-out tips that make a huge difference…and could be why some people leave you with a positive first impression right from the word go.
+So, after coaching many a candidate I thought I’d share 5 stand-out tips that make a huge difference to me.
+It could also be why some people bring a positive first impression right from the word go.

 1. Be effective and efficient